mainmatter/playbook/src/development-process/README.md

 review that cannot be resolved between the reviewer and the author of the pull request, a third person should be brought in to resolve the deadlock.

+It is very normal if disagreements arise during code reviews, sometimes there are more than one ways to do a certain thing and opinion on which one is better can be subjective when evaluated in-depth or on the surface.
+Additionally, an important part of good decision making process to allow a team of knowledgable contributors to make and evaluate decisions together instead of relying on a single persons opinion or decision.
+Both the reviewer and the author of the change should try to listen and understand each others arguments and decisions fully before raising their opinions.
+When there is a disagreement, a knowledgable third person should be pulled in to resolve the deadlock.
+This person takes on the role of being the resolver of the deadlock, thus resolver should listen and evaluate both sides of the argument well and then has to be decisive and come up with a decision if both sides still disagrees.
+Building software is teamwork so we should make sure we respond, discuss and resolve issues in timely manner to remove lead times when disagreements arise in code reviews.

 Reviewing and potentially criticizing other people's work is a sensitive issue which is why we recommend a set of rules to follow: